-With 2 days in Moab, you can at least dedicate one day to discover Canyonlands National Park and its many breathtaking vistas and trails, and the other day to explore the world’s largest collection of mesmerizing natural arches in Arches National Park.
+With 2 days in Moab, you can at least dedicate one day to discovering Canyonlands National Park and its many breathtaking vistas and trails, and the other day to exploring the world’s largest collection of mesmerizing natural arches in Arches National Park.

 On top of Moab’s two national parks, the Colorado River cuts through the outskirts of the town, tempting anyone in search of some respite from the desert sun to enjoy a dip in its cool waters.

 Here’s my recommendation for what to see and do in Moab in two days!

-How to Spend the Perfect 2 Days in Moab Itinerary
+The Perfect 2 Days in Moab Itinerary

 The driving time alone to get to Canyonlands and Arches from downtown Moab takes an effort and you’ll miss out on some of the best views and hikes.

 Instead, what I recommend doing when you only have 2 days in Moab is to dedicate one day to each national park: one day in Canyonlands and the other day in Arches.

 With that said, we were surprised at how much MORE Moab offers.
 Especially if you love adventure travel, Moab offers plenty of activities to keep you entertained for a few days.

 Since Moab features two National Parks, make sure you buy an America The Beautiful park pass and save money!
 (The card pays for itself if you plan to visit two or more national parks within one year).